gquere/gquere.github.io/sstic2020_writeup/step4.md

 ```

-These two first functions are used to decrypt the big array at the beginning.
+These two functions are used to decrypt the big array at the beginning.
 I failed to identify the algorithm, but it seems that the first fuction is a key scheduling algorithm and the second one is the actual decryption function.
 One can notice that the decryption key is the user agent of the navigator used by the victim, which we can find in the PCAP: "Mozilla/4.0 (compatible; MSIE 5.0; Windows 98; DigExt)".
 I merely replaced that in a shortened script of my own and dumped the decrypted array to a file.

 Once decrypted, the big blob at the beginning contains a few readable strings at the beginning, followed by a huge payload.
 ```